Brand Survey: 10 Questions To Ask Your Customers

 You can even ask customers what you should change or improve.
 Don’t take it personally if they say things you don’t want to hear.
 Instead, listen to what they have to say.

 Most of us have had the experience of buying a new car or house.
-When we’re looking for the perfect place to live or spend our hard-earned cash, we carefully consider every detail—from the outside to the inside.
+When looking for the perfect place to live or spend our hard-earned cash, we carefully consider every detail—from the outside to the inside.

 We ask ourselves, “Is this house or car going to provide me with all the amenities I need?” or “Can I get around easily in this car?”
 We might even ask ourselves, “What kind of neighbours will I be surrounded by?”